 A native of Cambridge, Massachusetts, Gerald P. Koocher completed his B.A. degree in Psychology at Boston University (1968), and his MA (1970) and PhD (1972) in clinical psychology at the University of Missouri.
 From 1971 through 2001 he served successively as an intern, post-doctoral fellow, and ultimately as Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center.
 During this period he also served as a full time faculty member (Associate Professor) at Harvard Medical School.
-In June, 2001 Dr. Koocher became Professor of Psychology and Dean of the School of Health Sciences at Simmons College (Boston).
-In July, 2010 he became Associate Provost at Simmons.
-He currently holds appointments as Lecturer in Psychology at Harvard Medical School and Senior Associate in Psychology at Children's Hospital Boston.
+In July, 2001 Dr. Koocher became Professor of Psychology and Dean of the School of Health Sciences at Simmons College (Boston).
+In July, 2013 he became Dean of the College of Science and Health at DePaul University.
+He also holds appointments as Lecturer in Psychology at Harvard Medical School and Senior Associate in Psychology at Children's Hospital Boston.

 Dr. Koocher was elected a Fellow of twelve divisions of the American Psychological Association (APA) and a Fellow of the American Association for the Advancement of Science.
 He became the first person to earn five specialty diplomas from the American Boards of Professional Psychology (Clinical, Clinical Child /Adolescent, Family, Forensic, and Health Psychology).
 He has been licensed as a psychologist in Massachusetts, New Hampshire, and the District of Columbia and holds the Certificate of Professional Qualification and Interjurisdictional Practice Certificate from the Association of State and Provincial Psychology Boards..

 Adaptation to chronic and life-threatening illness in childhood (especially cancer, cystic fibrosis, and diabetes).